gsmit/monthly-candles/README.md

 # 🕯️ Monthly Candles
 A lightweight Python library for retrieving historical monthly OHLCV data from Binance.
-The candle data is sourced from Binance's public market data repository, available at https://data.binance.vision/.
+The candle data is sourced from Binance's public spot market data repository, available at https://data.binance.vision/.
 Retrieved candles are returned as a Polars DataFrame, enabling seamless analysis and further data processing.

 ## Example Usage
 To fetch some candles, simply run the following: